-Bargain Bin: Below you will find links to the items related to today’s article as well as some additional resources to help you with those all important prepping skills
+Below you will find links the items related to today’s article as well as some additional resources to help you with those all important prepping skills.

 The Survival Medicine Handbook: A Guide for When Help is Not on the Way: By Joe and Amy Alton, this book will teach you how to deal with all the likely medical issues you will face in a disaster situation, and including strategies to keep your family healthy even in the worse scenarios.
 It covers skills such as performing a physical exam, transporting the injured patient, and even how to suture a wound.
 This medical reference belongs in every survival library.